 Translating project experience to lessons learned and recognizing the needle-movers that affect your compliance

-Between 2017 and 2019, Amerigo received a steady stream of requests to provide upstream clients with permitting strategies and emission forecasts that accounted for the production increases associated with active drilling programs.
-Despite differences between client geographic locations and the relevant state permitting authority, including Oklahoma, New Mexico, North Dakota, and Texas, we identified an immediate need to create efficiencies that would speed the effort behind emission calculations, and reduce opportunities for user error.
+Between 2017 and 2020, Amerigo received a steady stream of requests to provide upstream clients with permitting strategies and emission forecasts that accounted for the production increases associated with active drilling programs.
+Despite differences between client geographic locations and the permitting authority, including Oklahoma, New Mexico, North Dakota, and Texas, we identified an immediate need to create efficiencies that would speed the effort behind emission calculations and reduce opportunities for user error.

 The emission forecasts were incorporated into operational and permitting strategy.
-Depending on the strategy options and market outlook, operators would make capital-intensive investments for new, increased or modified emission controls or significant design changes to large gathering facilities.
-In some scenarios, the forecasts were critical to an operator’s decision to build temporary facilities authorized to handle production when pipeline capacity was low or permanent facility modifications were not economically feasible.
+Depending on asset/client strategy and market outlook, operations and engineering would evaluate the potential scenarios with our PTE tool.
+The forecast allowed clients to sit and review potential emission controls/operational restrictions (VRU vs Flare; NGL Unit vs Flare; Flaring Restrictions; Delayed Flowbacks) or capital-intensive modifications to liquids and/or gas gathering facility operations.
+In some scenarios, the forecasts were critical to clients’ decision to build temporary facilities authorized to handle temporary production when pipeline capacity was low or facility modifications were not economically feasible.

 Case Study 2: The Role of Glycol Circulation Rates in HAP PTE Calculations